kgateway-dev/kgateway/docs/content/guides/traffic_management/buffering/_index.md

 ```

 {{% notice note %}}
-A maximum payload size that is configured on the gateway (`perConnectionBufferLimitBytes`) takes precedence over any maximum payload size that you configured on a route (`perRequestBufferLimitBytes`) when the gateway payload size is smaller than the payload size of a route.
-To configure different maximum payload sizes for specific workloads, you must set the maximum payload size for all your workloads on the gateway, and set a smaller maximum payload size on a route.
+You can configure a maximum payload size on a gateway (`perConnectionBufferLimitBytes`) or on a route (`perRequestBufferLimitBytes`).
+The smaller size takes precedence.
+For example, if a gateway sets the maximum payload size to 10MB and the route to 15MB, the gateway maximum size is enforced.
+However, if the route size is only 5MB (less than the gateway), then the route maximum size is enforced.
+To configure different maximum payload sizes for specific workloads, set a larger size on the gateway.
+Then, set smaller sizes for each workload's route.
 Routes that do not specify a maximum payload size inherit the payload size from the gateway.
 {{% /notice %}}

 ## Route